Introduction: VideoDuke, Download Videos for Mac

 Is Videoduke Safe to Use?

 First thing I worry about with new apps, especially downloaders, is safety.
-I had to know installing Videoduke wouldn't mess up my Mac or spill my data.
-I found out that if you stick to the official website for your download, the installer is the real deal and totally safe.
+I had to know that installing Videoduke wouldn't mess up my Mac or spill my data.
+I found out that if you stick to the official website for your download, the installer is genuine and completely safe.

 For peace of mind, I even ran the installation file through VirusTotal, a go-to tool for this sort of thing.
 The scan showed it was completely clean.
 No trojans, viruses, or any other junk detected.